groovybits/mpegts_to_s3/hls-to-udp/README.md

 1. Build the container image:
     ```sh
-    # The Dockerfile.rebroadcast and docker-compose.yaml are in the mpegts_to_s3 directory ../ below this one
+    # The Dockerfile.replay and docker-compose.yaml are in the mpegts_to_s3 directory ../ below this one
     cd ../
     podman-compose up --build
     ```